gpicardi/BluE/README.md

 ## **silver:**

 ROS2 package for the control of the Underwater Legged Robot SILVER2.
 The code is based on ros2_control and on the dynamixel hardware plugin from the dynamixel community available here: https://github.com/dynamixel-community/dynamixel_hardware.
-At the moment the code is used for a single leg (3 motors) and it will be extended 6 legs (18 motors) soon.
+The code can run a single leg (3 motors) and as well as the complete hexapod (18 motors).

 **Load the robot modol, controller_manager and controllers:**

 * ros2 launch silver robot_ros2_control_launch.py
+* ros2 launch silver sim_silver.launch.py

 **To interact with the controller joint_trajectory_position_controller you can use a publisher or an action client:**